ctolkien/Slugify/README.md

 // Remove everything that's not a letter, number, hyphen, dot, or underscore config.DeniedCharactersRegex = @"[^a-zA-Z0-9\-\._]";

-// No Character limit to the slug lenght config.MaxLength = null;
+// No Character limit to the slug length config.MaxLength = null;

 // Create a helper instance with our new configuration